 Let's Get Real

-Despite the gorgeous Pinterest pins and the ever perfect Hallmark Christmas movies, there is a reality they don't show.
-You know them as well as I do:
+Despite the gorgeous Pinterest pins and the ever-perfect Hallmark Christmas movies, there is a reality they don't show.
+You know it as well as I do:

 The stress of all that shopping and wrapping